 I’ve been working my way through some of the classics I missed.
 So far: Middlemarch (tough to absorb in audio of mixed narrators, so I followed along in a paperback), several Edith Wharton novels and Uncle Tom’s Cabin (the reader was brilliant, quite theatrical in his reading).
-My latest listen is one of my all-time favorite books, Willa Cather’s My Antonia.
+A recent listen was one of my all-time favorite books, Willa Cather’s My Antonia.
 Also have on my download list some works by John Muir and the British travel writer Isabella Bird.
 Continue reading

 Ichiro Fudai at home in Hanamaki, Japan

-But Ichiro has become a research collaborator in Japan, after he found out about my book project on Eliza Scidmore and discovered an important connection in his hometown of Hanamaki.
+This is Ichiro Fudai.
+We’ve never met.
+But Ichiro has become a research partner after he learned about my book project on Eliza Scidmore through a TV program that aired during my research trip to Japan in 2013.
+Ichiro contacted me about a connection in his hometown of Hanamaki.

 Ichiro, who has visited the United States and has excellent command of English, lives in Japan’s Iwate Prefecture.
-That’s the home region of a man who became a close friend of Eliza Scidmore late in life, Dr. Inazo Nitobe.
+A close friend of Eliza Scidmore late in life, Dr. Inazo Nitobe, hailed from there.

 Last Friday a 7.3-magnitude earthquake struck in the seabed of the Pacific Ocean about 150 miles off the northeastearn coast of Japan.
 It caused severe shaking, but no reported deaths, along a coastal area known as Sanriku.